 One of the big differences between on-premises and cloud PBX is the upfront cost.

 As for the on-premises option, you need to pay fully upfront for the hardware and interface cards (if needed) to ensure complete ownership of the system.
-However, it also saves you from the risk of fee increases and means lower monthly cost after expenses are covered.
+However, it also saves you from the risk of fee increases and means lower monthly costs after expenses are covered.

 2. Do you prefer full control of your business phone system?